Communicating via Long-Distance Lasers

 A NASA partnership made lasers viable for satellite communications

-A laser beam can carry information in a similar way to radio waves.
-By modifying the beam a certain way, the varying modulation can transmit a digital signal.
+An infrared laser can carry information in a similar way to radio waves.
+By modifying the invisible beam a certain way, the varying modulation can transmit a digital signal.
 Space is a perfect use for the technology, because there’s no atmosphere or buildings to impede the beam’s path, and compared to other communications standards, lasers offer a wide range of benefits.
-Light waves can support a high data rate, and take less power to run.
-On Earth, fiber optic cables provide similar benefits to laser communications, but using lasers in “freespace” over a longer distance has proved more challenging.
+Light waves can support a high data rate and take less power to run.
+On Earth, fiber optic cables provide similar benefits to laser communications, but using lasers over a longer distance without any physical cables has proved more challenging.

-In 2013, a demonstration on the Lunar Atmosphere and Dust Environment Explorer (LADEE) relayed video between ground stations on Earth and the orbiter.
+In 2013, a demonstration on the Lunar Atmosphere and Dust Environment Explorer (LADEE) spacecraft relayed video between ground stations on Earth and the orbiter.
 The orbiter was able to transmit 622 megabits of data, enough to carry 30 HDTV channels.
 While future lunar astronauts might not need to watch reruns, the ability to transmit that much data could be a game changer for space exploration.
-To further explore how this technology could work, NASA’s Goddard Space Flight Center in Greenbelt, Maryland looked into partnering with the private sector.
+To further explore how this technology could be developed and utilized for future applications both public and private, NASA’s Goddard Space Flight Center in Greenbelt, Maryland, looked into partnering with the private sector.

 Bridging the Communications Gap

-Denver, Colorado based BridgeComm, formerly known as BridgeSat, was founded in 2015 to dive into the opportunities presented by using lasers to communicate in space.
-The company had earlier reached out to NASA centers pitching, among other ideas, a new generation of Tracking and Data Relay Satellites, the backbone of NASA’s communications network in space.
-They sent their proposal to Goddard’s call for partners and ultimately won the competition, signing a Space Act Agreement soon afterward.
+Denver-based BridgeComm, formerly known as BridgeSat, was founded in 2015 to dive into the opportunities presented by using lasers to communicate in space.
+The company had reached out to NASA centers, and pitched potential uses for lasers at a workshop on advanced communications technologies.
+Bridgecomm gained some interest from Goddard’s Strategic Partnerships Office, and signed a Space Act Agreement soon afterward.

-Over the course of this and the other following agreements, BridgeComm engineers met with their counterparts at NASA, either in person or on the phone, several times to discuss development of their systems.
-A large portion of the collaboration was this consulting, ensuring that the researchers at BridgeComm had access to a wide knowledge base.
-While working with Goddard, the company also made agreements with NASA Headquarters, NASA’s Ames Research Center in Silicon Valley, and Glenn Research Center in Cleveland, Ohio.
-With all these centers on board, the company could apply NASA expertise to every part of their system.
+Over the course of this and the other following agreements, BridgeComm engineers met with their counterparts at NASA to discuss development of the company’s laser systems.
+A large portion of the collaboration was through consulting, ensuring that the researchers at BridgeComm had access to a wide knowledge base.
+While working with Goddard, the company also made agreements with NASA Headquarters, NASA’s Ames Research Center in Silicon Valley, California, and NASA’s Glenn Research Center in Cleveland.
+With all these centers on board, the company could apply NASA expertise to every part of its system.

 There are a few key parts to make these systems work.
-Compared to the wide area a radio signal can cover, lasers from space can only be received across an area covering the size of a football field.
+Compared to the wide area a radio signal can cover, lasers from space can only be received across an area the size of a football field.
 To allow ground stations to reliably pick up the signals from space, BridgeComm and NASA teams brainstormed a way to ensure the beam remained trained on a spot on the planet below.
 By mounting the entire laser system on a gimbal and using fine steering mirrors, the engineers could ensure the beam didn’t wander as the satellite moved through its orbit.
-Barry Matsumori, CEO of BridgeComm says that the expertise gained from NASA helped to make the company’s ability to precisely aim the beam on a receiver work.
+Gimballed optical modules are also used on the LCRD payload.
+Barry Matsumori, CEO of BridgeComm says that the expertise gained from NASA helped to make the company’s ability to precisely aim the beam and receive the reflected signal work.

 Also key to the system are amplifiers.
-While the lasers can travel a great distance, they need to be bright to travel the potentially interplanetary distances needed for NASA missions.
-BridgeComm’s amplifiers are able to keep the beams bright, while being small enough to fit on a satellite.
+While the lasers can travel a great distance, they need to be powerful enough to travel the potentially interplanetary distances needed for NASA missions.
+BridgeComm’s amplifiers are able to keep the beams strong, while being small enough to fit on a satellite.

 Shining Lights on the Horizon